bigleuxenchef/RestAPI/JSRestAPIHelloWorld/README.md

 ### `JSRestHelloWorldMultiPurpose.js`

-This server is a multi-purpose utilities that was created to respond to the need of a specific test.
+This server is a multi-purpose utility that was created to respond to the need of a specific test.